ENCCS/julia-for-hpda/content/regression.rst

    - What happens if you increase the noise by say 100 times?
    - What happens if if you use a degree 6 or 7 polynomial to fit the data instead?

+   You can try the second experiment with the original noise level.

    .. solution::